55 Handpicked Escape Room Puzzle Ideas That Create Joy & Terror.

 Lock, Stock & barricade.

-Nothing says Escape Room better than a good ol' fashion steel door with keypad entry.
+Nothing says Escape Room Puzzle better than a good ol' fashion steel door with keypad entry.
 However, unless you're Batman, you probably don't have one guarding your washing machine...

 That's ok, we can't all be Batman.

-Instead, just realise your mates will use their imagination to fill in the blanks.
+Instead, just realize your mates will use their imagination to fill in the blanks.
 This means you'll need to design your escape game with a strong theme and storyline and explain it at the beginning.

 For example, in a fantasy escape room, a simple combination padlock could be a Magic circle that will teleport the team home again.